Integration Suites

 authelia-scripts suites test HighAvailability

-Create a suite
+Create a new suite

 Creating a suite is as easy.
 Let’s take the example of the Standalone suite: